karfau/scor/README.md

 I experienced that such a "rating system", or "weighted average score", is not so easy to get completely right from scratch alongside collecting the data.
-It also involves a lot of repetitive code that easily leaks it's abstractions into the rest of the code.
+It also involves a lot of repetitive code that easily leaks its abstractions into the rest of the code.

 `scor` simplifies this by making certain assumptions: